The 100-year-old Protestant Church with the Rooster on top.

 We can never be too practiced in our reefing and sail-trimming.
 So, thank you NW Monsoon for these valuable lessons.

-One thing we have learned during our latest passages, is that our rain jackets are in fact rain catchers.
-The hood works like a funnel to the sky, directing the rain directly to the chest and down the whole front side.
+One thing we have learned during our latest passages is that our rain jackets are, in fact, rain catchers.
+The hood works like a funnel to the sky, leading the rain directly to the chest and down the whole front side.
 Five minutes in the rain and we must change both shirt and underwear.

-‘Should have build a dodger’ Riley keeps saying.
-But no, we decided to endure come rain or shine.
+‘Should have built a dodger,’ Riley keeps saying.
+But no, we decided to endure, come rain or shine.
 So here we sit in the cockpit, one shriveled from the sunburn and the other shriveled from the rain, making big plans for big hats and umbrellas.
-You must make do with what you got.
+You must make do with what you have.

 Leksula mountains by day, Sailing Buru